 To help you, we shall illustrate this process with two real-life examples.

-Hypothesis №1: Decreasing costs with design
+Hypothesis №1: Decreasing costs with UX design

 Let’s imagine a designer Mike who works in a product company.
 He detected that users often experience difficulties during the onboarding process.
 The product design is complicated to become “up and running” users seek help from support.